THU-KEG/OmniEvent/README.md

 # OmniEvent

 ## Overview
-Event Extraction
-Event Extraction toolkit that provides comprehensive implementations of state-of-the-art methods along with unified workflows of data processing and model evaluation.
+OmniEvent is a powerful Event Extraction toolkit that provides comprehensive implementations of state-of-the-art methods along with unified workflows of data processing and model evaluation.

 ### Features